Oussamaaw/GW-Cybersecurity-Bootcamp-Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook install-elk.yml  file to the /etc/ansible/ directory.
 - Update the host file to include the ELK server Private IP address and an interpreter such as Python3 to compile the the playbook,           ansible_python_interpreter=/usr/bin/python3 to the hosts.
 - Run the playbook, and navigate to http://[the ELK VM IP]:5601/app/kibana to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
-- in /etc/ansible/ run sudo nano hosts and edit the file by adding [elk] and add the ELK VM private IP address and ansible_python_interpreter=/usr/bin/python3 to then hosts then save CTRL + X
+- In /etc/ansible/ run sudo nano hosts and edit the file by adding [elk] and add the ELK VM private IP address and ansible_python_interpreter=/usr/bin/python3 to then hosts then save CTRL + x
 - In the same directory run sudo nano ansible.cfg file and make sure the root=<your system admin> -then run sudo ansible-playbook install-elk.yml